asheplyakov/timewhatistime/timewhatistime.rst

 Atom and newer, AMD: Barcelona/Phenom and newer) feature a constant rate TSC (typically driven by memory interconnect bus, such as QPI or HyperTransport).
 However

-* older CPUs are still around
+* Older CPUs are still around
+* The frequency of TSC differs from the CPU maximal frequency
 * `rdtsc` can be executed speculatively just like any other instruction

 ----